 3. Ease of use comparison

-Snowflake often feels more straightforward for SQL-first analytics teams.
-Databricks usually feels more natural for teams working on pipelines, notebooks, and machine learning.
-So the better fit often comes down to how your team works day to day.
+Snowflake often feels more straightforward if you are running SQL-first analytics.
+Databricks usually feels more natural if you are building pipelines, working in notebooks, and supporting machine learning.
+So the better fit often comes down to how you work day to day.

 4. Integration capabilities